Pipetto-crypto/androBox/README.md

 wineswitch - Allow to switch between different wine versions

-update-bins - Update all the scripts inside the proot, you will need to re-execute wineswitch and install_dxvk every time you update for now
+update-bins - Update all the scripts inside the proot, you will need to re-execute wineswitch and install_dxvk every time you update

 install_dxvk - Install DXVK in all available wineprefixes, only for Turnip compatible Adreno GPUs